stars-n-stripes/battleSchool/challenges/test/README.md

 ### Description

-**startwm.sh** is the script that XRDP runs after user authentication **build.sh** is how one provisions an Ubuntu 20.04 LTS Server to run the scenario **Vagrantfile** contains information on the scenario
+**startwm.sh** is the script that XRDP runs after user authentication.

+**build.sh** is how one provisions an Ubuntu 20.04 LTS Server to run the scenario defined in the Vagrantfile.

+The **Vagrantfile** contains information on the scenario, as well as the parameters for the student attacker box.

 ##### Usage
 `./build.sh <dev password> <student password>